FewFedPIT: Towards Privacy-preserving and Few-shot Federated Instruction Tuning: Limitation

-In this section, we introduce the proposed \ourmethod for federated few-shot learning, a method of self-generating synthetic data for public-private parameter isolation training.
-We first overview \ourmethod (Section~\ref{sec:3_1}), then lay out details about two essential components of our framework: self-generation (Section ~\ref{sec:3_2}) and parameter isolation training (Section ~\ref{sec:3_2}).
+In this section, we introduce the proposed \ourmethod for federated few-shot learning, a method of self-generating synthetic data for public-private parameter isolation training and privacy-enhancing aggregation sharing.
+We first provide the preliminaries of \fedit (Section~\ref{sec:3_1}), then overview \ourmethod (Section~\ref{sec:3_2}), and layout details about essential components of our framework: synthetic data generation (Section~\ref{sec:3_3}), parameter isolation training, and local aggregation sharing (Section ~\ref{sec:3_4}).